Brownian Dynamics Simulations of Proteins in the Presence of Surfaces: Long-range Electrostatics and Mean-field Hydrodynamics: Simulation Details

 BD simulations, each of a duration of 12~$\mu$s, were performed with a time step of 0.4 ps at HEWL concentrations of 5, 10, 20 and 30 mg/ml.
 Note that, as the experiments were performed on timescales from minutes to hours and at concentrations in the range of ${\mu\mathrm{g}\slash\mathrm{ml}}$\cite{Daly2003a, Robeson1996}, it is not feasible to simulate these systems in atomic detail at the experimental time and length scales.
 Therefore, we used higher concentrations than in the experiments, that were chosen with the aim of reproducing the qualitative trends observed in experiments and providing insights into the mechanisms of the adsorption processes and the contributions of the different components of the interaction forces.

 For each HEWL concentration, an initial configuration of 150 HEWL molecules was placed in a box with periodic boundaries and length 322.8~\AA\ in both dimensions parallel to the surface.
 These dimensions were chosen to be significantly smaller than the surface used for generating the PB electrostatic grid in order to minimize the curvature of the isoelectric field contours, so that the electrostatic potential calculated in the non-periodic PB calculation provided a good approximation of that of an infinite charged plane in the simulated volume.
 The extents of the simulated volumes above the surface were chosen to give the desired HEWL concentrations (Table~\ref{tab:adsorption_box_sizes}).
+For a HEWL concentration of 30~mg$\slash$ml, Figure~\ref{fig:sim_setup_hewl}a shows a snapshot of the starting configuration.
 The region within 120~\AA, i.e., four times the diameter of HEWL, above the surface was left empty to avoid an immediate collapse of a number of proteins onto the surface that would not occur at experimental conditions at lower concentrations.
+Figure~\ref{fig:sim_setup_hewl}b and c show snapshots from different perspectives during the simulation process (again for 30~mg$\slash$ml HEWL concentration) after the majority of proteins adsorbed to the surface.

 A protein was considered to be adsorbed if its geometric center was located less than 50~\AA\ above the surface.
 This criterion was chosen because, considering the size and the ellipsoidal shape of HEWL, it captures two adsorption layers (see Figure~\ref{fig:density_map} and corresponding discussion).
 We tested that the results were robust with respect to the choice of this criterion, and that the proteins positioned below this threshold were stably associated with the surface and not diffusing freely.